Junhojuno/Junhojuno/README.md

 </div>

 ### Oriented to Easy ML 👋
-- ML Engineer who makes people's lives more safe and convenience
+- ML Engineer who works for people's safety
+- major in Object Detection and Tracking

 ### Interested in
 - ⚡ Object Detection and Tracking with Deep Learning